-The Term Loan bears interest at a rate per annum equal to the three-month LIBOR, but in no event less than 1.00%, plus 7.625%.
+The Term Loan bears interest at a rate per annum equal to the three-month LIBOR, but in no event less than 1.00%, plus 7.625% (9.749% at September 30, 2019).
 Interest on the Term Loan is payable on the last business day of each calendar month and on the Maturity Date.
+At September 30, 2019, one month of interest due to related parties, totaling \$0.3 million, was deferred and is included in accrued expenses and other current liabilities on the condensed consolidated balance sheet.
 Principal on the Term Loan is payable on the Maturity Date.